wellcontent/wellcontent.github.io/_posts/2023-05-29-best-microphones-for-starting-streamers.md

 ## Introduction

+When you're starting as a streamer, it's easy to get caught up in your camera or lighting setup.
+But there's one thing you can't overlook: audio.

 Audio is the **most important factor** in a livestream.
-It's even a standard in the FILM industry that audio is more important than video.
-That's because it makes up the majority of the experience of those who consume the movie.
+In fact, it's often said that audio is more important than video in the film industry.

-You cannot mask bad audio in post-processing.
-If you have bad input, the damage is already done.
-You CAN enhance great audio in post.
-But that's not possible if you're streaming live content.
+You can't mask bad audio in post-production.
+If your audio is poor from the start, the damage is done.
+But getting good audio is completely achievable with the right gear.
+And yes, you can do so without breaking the bank.

-So instead, aim for getting good sounding audio from the get-go.
-I swear, it's possible to do so with affordable options.

 This guide lists the best microphones to start your livestream.
 All recommended gear is high quality and $100 maximum.

-While I don't personally own all of the equipment featured in this list, I do know what I need to look for in equipment because I have over 5 years of streaming experience and over 6 years of content creation experience.
+While I don't own every microphone on this list, I’ve spent over 5 years streaming and 6 years creating content, so I know what to look for in a microphone.
+Expect only the best recommendations here, balancing price and performance.

-Expect to see only quality recommendations here.
-The aim was to find a balance between price and quality of the product.

 Let's get into it.

+_Disclaimer: this post contains affiliate links, so I may receive a commission if you choose to make a purchase through any of those links._

 <br>

 ## Terminology

-Before I list the best microphones under $100, it's important to go over some common terminology for audio.
-Terms often used are **polar pattern**, **frequency response**, and **sample rate**.
+Before I list the best microphones under $100, let's cover some common audio terminology.
+Understanding these terms—like **polar pattern**, **frequency response**, and **sample rate**—will help you make a more informed decision.

-If you already know about these terms, you can [skip to the next section](#condenser-microphones).
+If you're already familiar with these terms, feel free to [skip ahead to the recommendations](#overview).

 <br>